- This event has passed.

 March 2 @ 8:00 pm

-Three Carbonell Award winners team up for this one-night-only fundraiser benefiting Delray Beach Playhouse’s Children’s Theatre; LAURA HODOS & SHELLEY KEELOR SING THE GREAT AMERICAN SONGBOOK COLLECTION WITH MUSICAL DIRECTOR CARYL FANTEL.
+Three Award-winning artists team up for this one-night-only fundraiser benefiting Delray Beach Playhouse’s Children’s Theatre; LAURA HODOS & SHELLEY KEELOR SING THE GREAT AMERICAN SONGBOOK COLLECTION WITH MUSICAL DIRECTOR CARYL FANTEL.

 Audiences will hear hit songs – like “Don’t Rain on My Parade,” “Someone to Watch Over Me,” “There’s No Business Like Show Business,” “Night and Day,” “At Last,” “My Favorite Things” and many more – from Irving Berlin, Cole Porter, Judy Garland, Ethel Merman, Marilyn Monroe and more at this unforgettable evening of music.